MazdaDrifter/fjot-adventure/README.md

 It is currently in the indev (in development) stage.
 The goal is to include all of the things in the [docs/](./docs) into the game.

 ## It's versions
-The versions of fjot adventure, why are there so many?

-Modded - where the modloader is stored, used for modded. npy/npyfound - C++ version, this one is just the python version, but more refined and can be installed without python3. py - The python edition.
+Modded - where the modloader is stored, used for modded.

+npy/npyfound - C++ version, this one is just the python version, but more refined and can be installed without python3.

+py - The python edition.

 ## Contributors